Inventologist/HereStringFromCSV/README.md

 **Process**:
 1) Retrieve the CSV Data as a string
-2) Carefully build a Here-String Command in the general format of" $HereStringNameToCreate = @"$CSVDATA"@
+2) Carefully build a Here-String Command in the general format of
+$HereStringNameToCreate = @"$CSVDATA"@
 3) Invokes that command
-4) Carefully builds the command that converts the Here-String to CSV addressable data in the general format of: $HereStringNameToCreate = $HereStringNameToCreate | ConvertFrom-Csv
+4) Carefully builds the command that converts the Here-String to CSV addressable data in the general format of:
+$HereStringNameToCreate = $HereStringNameToCreate | ConvertFrom-Csv
 5) Invokes that command

 Now the data is addressable like: $Runtable.Choice (given that Choice is a column name in the CSV)